Skip to content

 RASP does not find vulnerabilities for you to fix later.
 It blocks attacks as they happen — functioning as a last line of defense when static analysis, code reviews, and perimeter controls all miss something.

-The RASP market reached $2.02 billion in 2025 and is projected to grow to $7.17 billion by 2030 at a 28.82% CAGR, according to Mordor Intelligence (2025).
+The market is estimated at $2.59 billion in 2026 and is projected to reach $8.88 billion by 2031 at a 27.96% CAGR, according to Mordor Intelligence.

 That growth reflects increasing adoption as organizations realize that external-only defenses leave gaps that attackers routinely exploit.